Dawn (Yebba album): Background and composition

 In 2017, Yebba independently released her debut single "Evergreen", co-written with British musician-songwriter Jin Jin, which earned her a record deal with Pulse Records.
-In the process, she met Mark Ronson, who helped produced Dawn, and worked with him for material on his 2019 album Late Night Feelings.
+In the process, she met Mark Ronson, who helped produce Dawn, and worked with him on his 2019 album Late Night Feelings.
 Ronson revealed that, whilst working with him, Yebba was steadfast in her taste.
 "You’re never going to get a sound or a colour or a tone past Yebba that she doesn't like," he said.
 When touching on the creative process of Dawn, he elaborated, "She put her trust in me, but only in the name of realizing her vision" and said she was definitely "one of the greatest vocalists I've ever recorded; certainly one of the greatest vocalists, songwriters and musicians of her generation."

 By the end of 2018, after mourning the death of her mother the previous year and a lot of time considering to release music as an artist herself, she signed a record deal with RCA Records.
 She said, "I made sure I did two-and-a-half years of self-homework, of digesting a trauma before I could make a commitment to an entire company."
 As for Ronson, he admits "There was a time where of course we would have loved to sign her to our label Zelig Records (a sub-label to Columbia), but she had different ideas."
 With the deal in hand, she began writing material for the album, which was later revealed to be named after her mother.